CHBDNW/BlackJackProject/README.md

 The project was a great excercise in hard coding the logic and rules of the seemingly simple game of Black Jack.
 I tried to make it as simple and clean as possible.

-I've left comments in the JS file to explain the logic of each function and variable.
+I've left comments in the script.JS file to explain the logic of each function and variable.

 --Chris Hontos, 2023.